Sunday-Maxwell/alx-pre_course/0x01-git/README.md

-How to create a directory and readme file inside the repository (alx-pre_course)
+How to creat and commit files in directories